sst/sst/www/docs/auth.md

 });
 ```

-In your frontend, when making requests to your API, make sure you specify `credentials: include` with the request so that the cookie is included.
+In your frontend, when making requests to your API, make sure you specify `credentials: "include"` with the request so that the cookie is included.

 Here are a couple of examples for how to do this: